 What the Court Must Keep on File

-Every probate, trust, or guardianship case generates paperwork: petitions, court orders, inventories, and more.
-This statute requires the court clerk to maintain a record for each case and keep those records organized so the public can access them.
+Every probate, trust, or guardianship court case generates paperwork: petitions, court orders, inventories, and more.
+This statute requires the clerk of the superior court to maintain a record for each case.
+Those records must be organized so the public can access case information.

 The clerk of the court shall keep a record for each decedent, ward, protected person or trust involved in any document which may be filed with the court under this title including petitions and applications, demands and any orders or responses relating thereto by the registrar or court, and establish and maintain a system for indexing, filing or recording which is sufficient to enable users of the records to obtain adequate information.

-A.R.S. § 14-1305This record-keeping requirement serves a practical purpose.
+A.R.S. § 14-1305These records are open to the public.
 Family members researching an estate, attorneys gathering information for a new case, and title companies verifying property transfers all rely on the court's records being accurate and accessible.

 How Certified Copies Work